 Heritage is Washington state’s only university to be designated by the U.S. Department of Education as a Hispanic Serving Institution.
 Additionally, with its percentage of Native American students, it also qualifies to be a Native American Serving Non-Tribal Institution (NASNTI) .
 Heritage is one of only two universities in the country to be designated as both a HSI and a NASNTI.
 The broad diversity found at Heritage is an asset to all students as this exposure to different ethnicities and cultures helps them succeed in a multicultural workforce.

-In the fall of 2017, the full-time undergraduate student population at Heritage consisted of:
+In the spring of 2019, the full-time undergraduate student population at Heritage consisted of:

 - 69% Hispanic/Latino